J-R-B-7/healthlake-workshop/README.md

 InterSystems, Diameter Health, and HealthLX to deliver innovative and transformative solutions to federal, state, and local governments.
 ****
-This code is part of the [Amazon HealthLake Workshop](https://amazon-healthlake.workshop.aws/).
+- This code is part of the [Amazon HealthLake Workshop](https://amazon-healthlake.workshop.aws/).
 Please open that link for further instructions.
+- For a detailed report, you can refer to this [link](https://pdfhost.io/v/RwmqHK~NO_Jyoti_Ranjan_Bhoi_AWS_HealthLake_Report)